jimdigriz/freeradius-oauth2-perl/README.md

 **N.B.** this will *not* work if the [OAuth2 test](#OAuth2) above fails to work

 ### 802.1X

-For 802.1X authentication, only EAP-TTLS/PAP is supported, so Linux, Mac OS X and [Microsoft Windows 8](https://adamsync.wordpress.com/2012/05/08/eap-ttls-on-windows-2012-build-8250/) based devices will have no problems.
-However, for Microsoft Windows 7 and earlier, you will need to use a supplicant extension such as [SecureW2 Enterprise Client](http://www.securew2.com/enterpriseclient).

 You will require a copy of [`eapol_test`](http://deployingradius.com/scripts/eapol_test/) which to build from source on your target RADIUS server you type: